 The bench seat designed at the back is offset by a window and provides the perfect place for some excellent viewing if you want to relax a little.
 The rain shower directly sends a grand torrent from the ceiling while the floor is completely flat and level with the bathroom’s rest.
 The cozy, warmly designed ambiance evokes a spa-like experience that everyone can appreciate!

 So this is everything that you need to know about Italian showers.
-They’re cool, minimalist, and will probably climb to the top of all design charts in a little more time.
+They’re cool, minimalist, and will probably climb to the top of he minimalist design charts in a little more time.